Srini-98/AI_Applications/README.md

 2. This is currently added as a streamlit application in ask_excel.py

-1. Create a python env and install the required libraries using
+Create a python env and install the required libraries using:
 ```
 pip install -r requirements.txt
 ```

-3. Set up your openai key part as env variable using the command:
+Set up your openai key part as env variable using the command:
 ```
 conda env config vars set OPENAI_API_KEY = (add key here)
 ```

-5. Launch app using:
+Launch app using:
 ```
 streamlit run ask_excel.py
 ```